HealthResearchAuthority/rsp-iras-qa/docs/pull_request_template.md

 - [] Your code builds clean without any warnings, i.e. no ESLint or SonarCube errors
 - [] You have run the Pipeline jobs against this branch successfully
-- [] Any new or updated tests add value, i.e. assert the right thing?
+- [] Any new or updated tests add value, i.e. provide correct assurances, fail when expected and log errors appropriately
 - [] Tests have been tagged appropriately
 - [] No duplicate tests, steps or functions have been added
 - [] You are using the correct naming conventions